2022 Las Vegas Raiders season

-The 2022 season was the Las Vegas Raiders' 53rd season in the National Football League, their 63rd overall, their third in Las Vegas and their first under the head coach/general manager tandem of Josh McDaniels and Dave Ziegler.
+The 2022 season was the Las Vegas Raiders' 53rd season in the National Football League (NFL), their 63rd overall, their third in Las Vegas and their first under the head coach/general manager tandem of Josh McDaniels and Dave Ziegler.

-The Raiders failed to make to the playoffs in back-to-back seasons for the first time since 2001 and 2002 when the franchise was based in Oakland.
-However, the Raiders started the season with a 2–7 record on their way to a disappointing 6–11 record, missing the playoffs.
+The Raiders started the season with a 2–7 record on their way to a disappointing 6–11 record, missing the playoffs.
 The Raiders failed to improve on their 10–7 record from the previous season and had their first losing season since 2019.
 Throughout the season, the Raiders had suffered several blown leads, which included giving up leads by at least 17 points in three games.
 Nine of their 11 losses were all within one-possession.
 They became the first team in NFL history to lose five or more times in a season while leading by double-digits in the second half.

 Offseason

 Front office changes

 On January 17, the team announced that general manager Mike Mayock had been fired after three years with the team.
 On January 30, the Raiders named longtime New England Patriots' executive Dave Ziegler as their new general manager.
 On May 6, Raiders' owner Mark Davis announced that team president Dan Ventrelle was no longer with the organization.
 Following this, Ventrelle alleged that Raiders' owner Mark Davis created a hostile work environment, and once the former president acknowledged this, he was fired.
 Around May 21, Marcel Reece, already senior advisor and then chief people officer, became team senior vice president, chief of staff.
 On July 7, the team announced Sandra Douglass Morgan as new president.
 Morgan is the first black woman in NFL history to assume this role.